google/or-tools/ortools/java/README.md

 package which will depend on our previous native package.

 Here some dev-note concerning this `POM.xml`.
-- Add runtime dependency on each native package(s) available:
+* Add runtime dependency on each native package(s) availabe:
   ```xml
   <dependency>
     <groupId>com.google.ortools</groupId>